Community Organizer (Flushing, Queens)

 The MinKwon Center for Community Action is a dynamic, mission-driven, and people-powered nonprofit organization that serves, educates, and organizes the Korean American, Asian Pacific American (APA), and immigrant communities in New York and around the country.
 The MinKwon Center offers free assistance for immigration and public benefits, provides free legal representation for immigration and housing, promotes civic participation with voter and census registration and outreach, and organizes campaigns with other local, state, and federal coalitions.
 By prioritizing the needs and voices of low-income, undocumented, youth, senior, and limited English proficient residents, we are building a multilingual, multi-generational base of engaged community members to achieve social and economic justice for all.

-We are seeking a dedicated and talented individual to serve as a Community Organizer.
-The Community Organizer will have the opportunity to grow an informed, active base of community members who are fully engaged in campaigns advancing social justice in immigrant rights, housing and tenants’ rights, civil and voting rights, and other issues at the federal, state and local levels.
+We are seeking a dedicated and talented individual to serve as a Housing and Tenant Rights Community Organizer.
+The Community Organizer would work in the Korean American, Asian American, and immigrant communities to grow an informed, active base of community members who are fully engaged in campaigns advancing social justice in housing and tenants’ rights, civil and voting rights, immigrant rights, and other issues at the federal, state, and local levels.

 Essential duties and responsibilities include the following:

-• Help with media activities that raise awareness of our campaigns through mainstream and ethnic press
+Work closely with communications staff to plan media activities that raise awareness of our campaigns through mainstream and ethnic press and to develop external communications materials such as factsheets and pamphlets.

 The minimum required qualifications for this position include the following:

-• Spoken and written fluency or proficiency in the Korean language
+Spoken fluency or proficiency in the Korean language (additional proficiency in Mandarin Chinese a plus).

 HOW TO APPLY

-Please submit a detailed cover letter and resume to:
+Please submit a detailed cover letter and resume to email@example.com.

 EQUAL OPPORTUNITY EMPLOYER